 - If the tolerance is met, the invoice is approved for fulfillment

-The main differentiating factor between the three way match internal control and a standard two-way authentication process is that the former goes one step further by matching the invoice to receiving information via an order receipt or packaging slip.
+The main differentiating factor between the 3 way match invoice internal control and a standard two-way authentication process is that the former goes one step further by matching the invoice to receiving information via an order receipt or packaging slip.

-There are several key reasons why business owners are moving to adopt 3 way matching in accounts payable in droves.
+There are several key reasons why business owners are moving to adopt 3 way match in accounts payable in droves.

 - Improve Supplier Relationships: Suppliers and vendors place significant importance on verified data.
 If invoices and receipts are error-prone or frequently inaccurate, then they may lose trust and consider taking their business elsewhere.

-- Improve Profitability: Three way match processing can positively impact a business’s bottom line.
+- Improve Profitability: A three way matching process can positively impact a business’s bottom line.
 By verifying data, you can protect your business against overpaying, making duplicate payments, or fulfilling fraudulent invoices.

 - Prepares Finances for Audits: Having better data on hand can be useful for auditors looking to pinpoint financial inconsistencies.
-Three way matching helps prepare businesses for audits by having POs, invoices, and order receipts consistent.
+Finance departments conduct an account payable 3 way match to help prepare businesses for audits by having POs, invoices, and order receipts consistent.